rust-lang/rfcs/text/0000-read-buf.md

     ///
     /// # Safety
     ///
-    /// The caller must ensure that `n` unfilled bytes of the buffer have already been initialized.
+    /// The caller must ensure that the first `n` unfilled bytes of the buffer have already been initialized.
     #[inline]
     pub unsafe fn assume_init(&mut self, n: usize) { ... }